Japan's Ishikawa moves one ahead as Tiger roars

 Woods, who has mainly struggled on the PGA Tour this season while working through his latest swing change as he recovers from back surgery, piled up six birdies and a bogey to rocket up the leaderboard.

-"I hit the ball really well today, but I missed a few putts," Woods told reporters after posting his lowest opening 36-hole total on the U.S. circuit since the 2013 WGC-Bridgestone Invitational.
+"I hit the ball really well today, but I missed a few putts," Woods said after posting his lowest opening 36-hole total on the U.S. circuit since the 2013 WGC-Bridgestone Invitational.
 "This could have been a really low one."

 Now ranked a lowly 266th in the world, Woods said he was given extra motivation on Friday after a popped up tee shot at the 14th, his fifth hole of the day, led to his only bogey of the round.